torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 There are multiple efforts to provide process aggregations in the Linux kernel, mainly for resource-tracking purposes.
 Such efforts include cpusets, CKRM/ResGroups, UserBeanCounters, and virtual server namespaces.
-These all require the basic notion of a grouping/partitioning of processes, with newly forked processes ending up in the same group (cgroup) as their parent process.
+These all require the basic yestion of a grouping/partitioning of processes, with newly forked processes ending up in the same group (cgroup) as their parent process.